endymion2k14/unified-chat-bots/OBS-INTEGRATION.md

      ]
      ```

-3. **Dependencies**: The project uses `obs-websocket-js` (automatically installed).

-4. **Loading**: The OBS bot loads automatically if enabled in config.
+3. **Loading**: The OBS bot loads automatically if enabled in config.
 It connects on startup.

 ## Commands

-Use `!obs` in Twitch/Discord chat (requires superuser or appropriate permissions).
+Use `!obs` in Twitch chat (requires superuser or appropriate permissions).
 Commands target the first OBS bot by default; append a bot index (0-based) to target a specific one.

 ### Scene Switching
 - `!obs scene <scene_name> [bot_index]`: Switch to the specified scene.